rackerlabs/support-how-to/content/rackspace-email/rackspace-webmail-chat-faq.md

 #### Can I use Rackspace Webmail Chat with third-party IM clients?

 Currently it is not possible to use third-party IM clients.
-Please [submit your feedback](http://feedback.rackspace.com/ "submit your feedback").

 #### How do I enable or disable HTML5 notifications after the initial permissions request?